amiv-eth/amivapi/README.md

 docker swarm init

 # Create a network so that the api service can later be connected to the db
-docker network create --driver overlay backend # Overlay so that it is representative of the real-life AMIV structure
+docker network create --driver overlay backend

 #
 docker service create \